JOHN BANNICK

 From the dropdown menu of coding languages, select Python.

-4. In that file, type the following
+4. In that file, type

 5. VS Code new Python file